OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 1. Replace `TODO11` with the following.
 About this code, note:

-    - The `writeFileNamesToOfficeDocument` will insert the data from graph into the Office document.
+    - The `writeFileNamesToOfficeDocument` will insert the data from Graph into the Office document.
 It is defined in the `public\javascripts\document.js` file.
     - If `writeFileNamesToOfficeDocument` returns an error, it will begin "Unable to add filenames to document."

     ```javascript